Stage 2 Fire Restrictions Enacted for Western Boulder County; Stage 1 Fire Restrictions Enacted for Eastern Boulder County.

 Fund Administration

-Because of the innovative nature, size, and community-involvement goals of this fund, the county underwent a competitive procurement process to select a vendor to co-create the fund with key community members and fiscally administer the fund.
+The Boulder County Office of Sustainability, Climate, and Resilience (OSCAR) manages the Climate Equity Fund.
+Due to the innovative nature, size, and community-involvement goals of this fund, the County underwent a competitive procurement process to select a vendor to co-create the fund with key community members and fiscally administer the fund.
 The county has selected JSI for this work.

 Other Grant Opportunities

-Boulder County offers a variety of grant programs.
+Boulder County offers a variety of grant programs, including additional grant programs focused on climate and sustainability.
 Visit the grants webpage to learn more.

 Contact Us